rose-phillips/learning-git/README.md

 # learning-git
-a test repo to learn how to clone
+a test repo to learn how to clone. edited on vs code.